StephanieArgy/StephanieArgy.github.io/now.md

 * Reading.
 Here's my <a href="../books/">current list</a>.

+And, as part of my story explorations, I'm also looking into:

+* Digital Narratives
+* Literary apps
+* Story design
+* Book design
+* Color
+* Typography

 ##Coding

-After delving into assorted frameworks, scaffoldings, preprocessors and task runners, I'm now stripping my technique back down to the basics to master these four things:

-* HTML5
-* CSS3
-* JavaScript/jQuery
-* Responsive and mobile-first design.
+Having started my web development education with Al Zimmerman at the late Portland Code School, I'm now continuing on my own, following <a href="../codingCurriculum/">this (constantly evolving) self-designed curriculum</a>.

-* I'm doing coursework through [Treehouse](https://teamtreehouse.com/).
-(Right now, "Interactive Web Pages with JavaScript.")
+* I'm supplementing that with coursework from [Treehouse](https://teamtreehouse.com/).
+(Right now, Front End Web Development: HTML Video and Audio.)

-* I'm exploring learning paths that others have recommended, including the Resource Guide from the [Grace Hopper Academy](http://gracehopper.com/curriculum) and the [Front End Handbook](http://www.frontendhandbook.com/).

 * I'm transcribing all my notes from the classes I took at Portland Code School and posting them <a href="../pcsnotes/">here</a>.

+* And I'm using what I learn to build some small sites, which I'll link to soon:

+1. Good-for-the-world investing...
+2. Cycling (for everyone, not just for speedy guys in Spandex).

 ##Angel Investing

 * As a [Pipeline Angel](http://pipelineangels.com/), I'm evaluating and investing in for-profit social ventures founded and run by women.
+My first investment, made with the Portland/Seattle Pipeline cohort, is in the company [Sow](http://beta.isow.com/), which aims to transform gift-giving to young people.
 I've collected some of the resources and tools I've found [here](http://stephanieargy.github.io/AngelInvesting/).

 ##Other Things